About Chiké

 The result of that fellowship was a critical look at slice of healthcare outcomes in Uganda and how the rest of sub-Saharan Africa was learning from them.
 Edozien fully embraced digital platforms for doing journalism and was a founding blogger of the New York Times hyper-local Fort Greene blog.
 And routinely contributed international news and analysis to ‘Rendezvous’ the digital portal of the International Herald Tribune (now the International New York Times).
 The AFRican Magazine has had a digital component since its inception.

-In 2020, Edozien became the Global Site Director of New York University's Accra campus.
-Since 2008-2019, he was the faculty director of New York University Journalism’s ‘Reporting Africa’ program.
-It is a unique summer intensive and immersion journalism program run out of Accra, Ghana that he developed — from the curriculum to onsite digital publishing.
+Edozien joined full time faculty at New York University as a clinical associate professor in 2008.
+Between 2008-2019, he was the faculty director of Arthur L. Carter Journalism Institute’s ‘Reporting Africa’ program, a unique summer intensive and immersion journalism program run out of Accra, Ghana that he developed — from the curriculum to onsite digital publishing.
 Many of the program’s alumni have gone on to work as full time journalists and even returned to Africa after this first taste on international journalism.